TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 end
 ~~~

 We've had to move the conditionals around a little to get it to work.
 The first condition now checks if the `current_number` is divisible by 3 and 5 instead of checking if the current number is just divisible by 3.
-We've had to do this because if we kept it the way it was, it would run the first condition `if current_number % 3 == 0` so when the `current_number` was divisible by 3 it would print "Fizz" and then move onto the next number in the iteration, even if the `current_number` was divisible by 5 as well.
+We've had to do this because if we kept it the way it was, it would run the first condition `if current_number % 3 == 0` so when the `current_number` was divisible by 3 it would print `Fizz` and then move onto the next number in the iteration, even if the `current_number` was divisible by 5 as well.

 With the condition `if current_number % 3 == 0 && current_number % 5 == 0` coming first, we check that the current number is divisible by both 3 and 5 before moving on to check if it is divisible by 3 or 5 individually in the `elsif` conditions.